What Is Sodium Hydroxide?

-Sodium hydroxide is a highly alkaline ingredient that is used in small amounts in cosmetics and personal care products to establish and hold the pH of a product.
+Sodium hydroxide is a highly alkaline ingredient that is used in small amounts in cosmetics and skincare products to establish and hold the pH of a product.

-Sodium hydroxide, also known as lye and caustic soda, is an inorganic compound with the formula NaOH.
-It is a white solid ionic compound consisting of sodium cations Na+ and hydroxide anions OH−.
-Sodium hydroxide has a pH value of 13, which means that it is highly basic, or alkaline.
-It is highly soluble in water, and readily absorbs moisture and carbon dioxide from the air.
+Sodium hydroxide, also known as lye or caustic soda, is a white solid compound that is used for its basic or alkaline properties, think opposite of acidic.
+Sodium hydroxide has a pH value of 13, which means that it is highly basic, or alkaline and is mainly used in the manufacturing of soaps and cleansers.

 In addition to its presence in cosmetics and personal care products, sodium hydroxide is used in many different industries, for instance, in the manufacture of pulp and paper, textiles, drinking water, soaps and detergents, and as a drain cleaner.
 Worldwide production in 2004 was approximately 60 million tons, while demand was 51 million tons.

 Cosmetic Ingredient Review, 2015.
 ‘Safety Assessment of Inorganic Hydroxides as Used in Cosmetics, Cosmetic Ingredient Review Expert Panel.